 The Adult Transition Program serves 18 to 22-year-old students with developmental disabilities or autism who have received a Certificate of Completion from high school and have significant needs for support as they transition to adulthood.
 The Adult Transition Program aids in the development of young adults with special needs into positive, productive, and contributing members of society.
 All students who attend the Adult Transition Program are referred through the Individualized Education Plan (IEP) process.
 Students in the Adult Transition Program will demonstrate a mastery of a continuum of transition skills based on their unique level of ability to transition to adult living successfully.
 Skills are developed using community-based instruction in addition to classroom instruction.

-This program is staffed with one full-time teacher and an appropriate ratio of instructional assistants.
-Related Services are provided based on student needs, including a Speech/Language Pathologist, Board Certified Behavior Analyst, Occupational Therapist, Adaptive PE Specialist, and School Psychologist.
+The Transition Program is staffed with one full-time teacher and an appropriate ratio of instructional assistants.
+Related Services are provided based on student needs, including, although not limited to, a Speech/Language Pathologist, Board Certified Behavior Analyst, Occupational Therapist, and School Psychologist.
 Students also participate in the Workability Program, which provides vocational education, increased access to community-based settings, and employment opportunities.

 Program components include:

 - Community integration

 - Communication skills

 - Recreational activities

 - Self-advocacy, self-determination skill development

 - Technology skills

 - Support for attending a community college or higher education program